-It’s hard to believe it’s been nearly 10 years since I left my life in the UK behind me and made a new home for myself 10,500 miles away in Australia, where I subsequently met my husband and birthed our two beautiful children.
-Staying in Australia permanently was never part of the plan, but here I still am a decade on and I am happy and grateful for this life we have created here together.
-The time has passed so quickly, and whilst Melbourne has definitely become a home away from home I’ve always struggled with the feeling of being torn between two worlds, never more so than since becoming a mother and not having my own mum living nearby to share the journey with.
-If you too have struggled to adjust, take heart because there are some simple things you can do to invest in your life overseas and help make your new city feel more like home.
+It’s hard to believe it’s been nearly 10 years since I left my life in the UK behind me and made a new home for myself 10,500 miles away in Australia, where I subsequently met my husband and had our two beautiful children.
+Staying in Australia permanently was never part of the plan, but here I still am a decade on and I’m happy and grateful for this life we’ve created here together.
+The time has passed so quickly, and while Melbourne has definitely become a home away from home I’ve always struggled with the feeling of being torn between two worlds, never more so than since becoming a mother and not having my own mum living nearby to share the journey with.
+If you too have struggled to adjust, there are things you can do to invest in your life overseas and help make your new city feel more like home.

 - Find your tribe: When living abroad, your friends become your family, and you’ll find yourself needing your friends as much in your new life as you needed your family in your old life.
 Social media is one means of connecting with new people at the push of a button.
 Websites such as meetup.com offer opportunities for you to connect with other people locally who share similar interests or circumstances in common; and Facebook also has tons of groups both for expats and for parents that you could join from which there is potential as an active, visible participant for friendships to develop and flourish either online or in person.